zjnolen/PopGLen/docs/config.md

   sure the [`params`] [`realSFS`] [`fold`] is set to `1`.
 If you put a fasta here, you can set that to `0`.

-Reference genomes should be uncompressed, and contig names should be clear and concise.
-Alphanumeric characters, as well as `.` in contig names have been tested to work so far, other symbols have not been tested thoroughly.
-If you find issues with certain characters, please report them as a bug in the pipeline.
+Reference genomes should be uncompressed and contig names should be clear and concise.
+Alphanumeric characters, `.`, `_`, and `|` have been tested to work so far, other symbols have not been tested thoroughly.
+Avoid `:` in contig names, as this character is incompatible with the `-r` and `-rf` options in ANGSD that the workflow uses to parallelize over genomic regions.
+Any text after the first whitespace will be excluded from the contig name.
+Together, this means that most NCBI and ENA assemblies should work fine without modification beyond extracting if compressed.
+If you find issues with any characters, please report them as a bug in the pipeline.

 Potentially the ability to use bgzipped genomes will be added, I just need to check that it works with all underlying tools.
 Currently, it will for sure not